CameronBodine/PINGMapper/docs/gettingstarted/Testing.md

 ---
 layout: default
-title: Testing PINGMapper
+title: Test PINGMapper
 nav_order: 4
 parent: Getting Started

 nav_exclude: false

 ---

-# Testing PINGMapper
+# Test PINGMapper
+{: .no_toc }

+Get `PINGMapper` up and running on your computer.

+{: .fs-6 .fw-300 }

+---

-Once you have [installed](./Installation.md)  `PING-Mapper` on your computer, you can test the installation by processing two example datasets.
-The first is a [small](#small-dataset-test) dataset that is already downloaded into the `PING-Mapper` directory following installation.
+Once you have [installed](./Installation.md) `PING-Mapper`, you can test the installation by processing two example datasets.
+The first is a [small](#small-dataset-test) dataset collected in Marble Canyon, AZ, USA.
 This is the fastest way to see if the software is performing as expected.
-A second test can be carried out on a [large](#large-dataset-test) which is automatically downloaded once you run the test.
+A second test can be carried out on a [large](#large-dataset-test).
 The large dataset is included to see how the software performs on a typical sonar recording.

 ## Small Dataset Test
 A quick test can be made to ensure PING-Mapper is working properly.